rpgreview/papersandpaychecks/cow-orkers.md

 **Flock**

+A character with the Flock perk has the ability to, once a week, attract a group of individuals to listen to their moral message.
+The message can be carried out for one strategic turn and can be combined with other activities, as if the characters were on a short-term project together (see "Project Manager" perk, *Papers & Paychecks* main rulebook).
+The total pool of levels of the Flock is the character's (CHA+Level)*2.
+The Flock may eventually form the core of individuals who join the character's Church.

 **Get Out Of Jail**

 A character with the Get Out Of Jail perk can literally avoid any jailable offense